K4I - Knowledge for Innovation

 Objectives

-• To create the Knowledge Bank: a set of high-quality, cost-effective, web-based training materials available to companies and their staff, 24/7.
-The Knowledge Bank is unique in that its development has been informed by extensive consultation within the textile industry and its purpose is to support their particular needs.
+• To create The Knowledge Bank: a set of high- quality, cost-effective,web-based training materials available to companies and their staff 24/7.
+The Knowledge Bank is unique in that its development has been informed by extensive consultation within the textile industry and its purpose is to support their particular needs

-• To develop training micro-modules within the Knowledge Bank that allow SME owners and employees to select modules and study at times and places to suit their individual circumstances and give access to a unique range of material.
+• To develop training micro-modules within the Knowledge Bank which allow SME owners and employees to select modules and study at times and places to suit their individual circumstances and give access to a unique range of material.

-• To support textile SMEs by mentoring them through the technology innovation process.
+• To support textile SMEs by mentoring them through the technology innovation process

-Target groups
+Target Groups

 Round